 I am on my holidays in America just now, and I’ve brought my PhD along for the journey.
 It is something that I’ve done with great hesitation because I know that I won’t get as much done as I’ve told myself I will, but I also hesitated because I should be taking advantage of my holidays as a chance to have a break and live that whole “work-life balance” thing I’m always talking about.

 But I am running short on time, so I can’t really afford to take time off.
 So I need to at least pretend that I will get a bit of work done whilst I’m away.

 And so, I am hoping to do some PhDing on my holidays.

-Of course, that makes me question (once again) the toxic environment of “all work no play” that many PhD students find themselves in—myself included.
-And it makes me realise that prior to starting my PhD, I was really good about taking personal time and rarely bringing my work home with me.
+Of course, that makes me question (once again) the toxic environment of “all work no play” that many PhD students find themselves in – myself included.
+And it makes me realise that before starting my PhD, I was really good about taking personal time and rarely bringing my work home with me.
 (Well, other than on “work from home” days.
 But then I stopped working when the “day” was done.)

 What has changed?
 Why do I feel the need to work all the time as a PhD student?
 And why do I feel so very guilty when I am not working on my PhD?

 Sadly, that is a long blog post for another time.
 (Trust me, it is in draft mode now.
 I shall save it for a longer musing once I’m done with my PhD though.)

 Instead, I will just use these last lines to say that I am on holiday.
 And that I’ve brought my PhD with me.
 And I know I will get some work done on it.
 But I also know that I won’t get as much done as I’d hoped.
 Because I am here to visit my family and I didn’t fly 6,000 miles just so that they could watch me write my thesis!